adilkhr/my-ms3-project/README.md

 ### Home:

-Home page will include an image sliders that will present text to make it visually appealing for all users.
-It will also contain the word definitions that registerd users create with only them being able to edit and delete any words that they have created.
-It will also contain a search bar for users to search for words with in the dictionary.
-There will also be a message for users that will direct them to the register page if they would like to add a new word into the dictionary.
+Home page will include an image slider that will present text to the user to make it visually appealing.
+The dictionary is displayed to show the user all current words.
+IF the user is the author of a word then a button will appear giving them the option to edit the word.
+There is a search bar for users to search for words within the dictionary.
+There is a search bar for users to search for words within the dictionary.

 ### Log in page:

-A log in page for users who have already registered in the past to access their account by inputing their username and password into log in form.
+A log in page for users who have already registered in the past to access their account by inputing their username and password into the log in form.
 It will also contain a carousel slide of images along with a quote underneath it.

 ### Register page: